Ekstein: Former Kaizer Chiefs midfielder joins Azerbaijan club Sabail FC | Goal.com

 However, Ekstein has decided to join another Azerbaijan club having parted ways with his former agent, Palesa Mkhize.

-The skillful player will be hoping to emulate his countryman Dino Ndlovu, who enjoyed some success in the European country.
+The skilful player will be hoping to emulate his countryman Dino Ndlovu, who enjoyed some success in the European country.

 Ndlovu helped Qarabag FK win the Premier League, while also reaching the final of the Azerbaijan Cup and the group stages of the Uefa Europa League and Champions League.